AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-push.md

 ## Next steps

 You should now have all the tools to handle push notifications in your app.
 For example, you could build a journey in Journey Optimizer that sends a welcome push notification when a user of the app logs in.
-Or a confirmation push message when a user purchases a product in the app.
+Or a confirmation push notification when a user purchases a product in the app.
 Or enters the geofence of a location (as you will see in the [Places](places.md) lesson).

 >[!SUCCESS]
 >